 41-year-old software designer Jarred Ingram was, on the whole, an average sort of guy.
 He was about average height, just a little over average weight.
 His politics were middle of the road.
 He believed everything in moderation.
 His life was steady but not slow, and he often summed it all up with the phrase "I'm just happy to be here."

 Sitting on his couch one night dividing his attention between work and Netflix, he heard his doorbell ring.
-Thinking it was a delivery driver, he grabbed his wallet off the coffee table and went to the door.
+He grabbed his wallet off the coffee table and went to the door, thinking it was a delivery driver.

 "Jarred?" the man asked.

 The stranger flashed a smile and held out his hand.
 "Hey Jarred, My name's Michael Oliver.
 It's nice to meet you.

 Jarred reluctantly shook Michael's hand.
 "What is this about exactly?"
 Jarred asked in a cautious tone.